IHE/ITI.SeR/SeR.md

-In those scenarios, this profile defines how to create a "logical federation" between an Authorization Decision Manager (responsible for enabling/denying accesses) and actors that enforce Access Decisions (e.g. XDS Document Repositories that store documents and expose them without knowledge related to the user/role/consent documents/policies etc.).
+In those scenarios, this profile defines how to create a "logical federation" between an Authorization Decision Manager (responsible for enabling/denying accesses) and actors that enforce Authorization Decisions (e.g. XDS Document Repositories that store documents and expose them without knowledge related to the user/role/consent documents/policies etc.).
 Actors that store clinical data could only trust a decision made by the Authorization Decision Manager.